 A folder named 'raw-conv' will be created, inside of which a folder named 'footage' will be created, inside of which you'll find your high-quality, ready to edit ProRes video!
-Plenty more features, however.
+Feature-wise, however, this is just the tip of the iceberg.

-Image sequences, used for highest quality color grading and VFX, can be outputted like so (compressed losslessly):
+Image sequences, used for the highest quality color grading and VFX, can be outputted like so (compressed losslessly automatically):

+'''

 convmlv -i footage.mlv

+'''